 Rev. Turner serves as Editor-in-Chief of Whosoever, a website founded in 1996 to serve LGBTQ+ Christians, where he served for many years as Vice President, authoring a column called Seeds of Hope.

 Rev. Turner worked as an advisor to an outreach in Rockdale and Newton County called the Zacchaeus Society, founded by a married priest, Rev. Jack McBride, and serves on various community groups all dealing with the issues of homelessness and hunger in the Metro Atlanta area.
 He served for five years as president of Intown Community Assistance, an interfaith ministry serving the homeless and jobless, and he continues to serve on their board of directors.

 Currently Rev. Turner serves as board president for the Southern Crescent Umpires Association for Amateur Softball Association of America, for whom he calls both slow- and fast-pitch softball games in several divisions.

-Rev. Turner and his partner, Bill, celebrated their 33rd anniversary in June 2015, the same month that the Supreme Court made marriage equality the law of the land, and they legally tied the knot on November 21, 2015.
-They are proud residents of East Decatur, where their family includes a 12 year old lab, Coco NoNo, a young 4 year old Border Collie, Rowdy, two 14 year old cockatiels named Charlie and Rose, and a 25 year old Catalina Macaw named Jimmy.
+Rev. Turner and his partner, Bill, will celebrate their 37th anniversary in June 2019, the same month that the Supreme Court made marriage equality the law of the land, and they legally tied the knot on November 21, 2015.
+They are proud residents of East Decatur, where their family includes a young 8 year old Border Collie, Rowdy, a 20 year old Cockatiel named Rose, and a 30 year old Catalina Macaw named Jimmy.